Jack (playing card): History

 The word 'Jack' was in common usage in the 16th and 17th centuries to mean any generic man or fellow, as in Jack-of-all-trades (one who is good at many things), Jack-in-the-box (a child's toy), or Jack-in-the-Pulpit (a plant).

 The term became more entrenched in card play when, in 1864, American cardmaker Samuel Hart published a deck using "J" instead of "Kn" to designate the lowest-ranking court card.
 The knave card had been called a jack as part of the terminology of the game All Fours since the 17th century, but this usage was considered common or low class.
 However, because the card abbreviation for knave was so close to that of the king ("Kn" versus "K"), the two were easily confused.
 This confusion was even more pronounced after the markings indicating suits and rankings were moved to the corners of the card, a move which enabled players to "fan" a hand of cards without obscuring the individual suits and ranks.
 The earliest deck known of this type is from 1693, but such positioning did not become widespread until reintroduced by Hart in 1864, together with the knave-to-jack change.
 Books of card games published in the third quarter of the 19th century still referred to the "knave".
-Note the exclamation by Estella in Charles Dickens's novel Great Expectations: "He calls the knaves, jacks, this boy!"
-Nevertheless, in a few European countries, the equivalent of name 'knave' for this card continues to the present.
+Note the exclamation by Estella in Charles Dickens's novel Great Expectations: "He calls the knaves, jacks, this boy!".
+'Knave' was the proper term, and it was considered uncouth to call them 'Jacks'.
+Nevertheless, in a few European countries, the equivalent of the name 'knave' for this card continues to the present.
 For example, in Denmark, it is the Knægt, symbol B (for Bonde); in Sweden, the knekt, symbol Kn.

-The German nickname of Bauer ("farmer" or "peasant") often used for the Jacks, appears in English as the loanword, Bower, used for the top trumps (usually Jacks) in games of the euchre family as well as some games of German origin where the Jacks play a significant role e.g. Reunion.
+The German nickname of Bauer ("farmer" or "peasant"), which is often used for the Jacks, appears in English as the loanword Bower, which is used for the top trumps (usually Jacks) in games of the euchre family, as well as some games of German origin in which the Jacks play a significant role, e.g. Reunion.